HTTP-RPC/Kilo/README.md

 For example, a service might use the request to read directly from the input stream, or use the response to return a custom header.

 The response object can also be used to produce a custom result.
 If a service method commits the response by writing to the output stream, the method's return value (if any) will be ignored by `WebService`.
 This allows a service to return content that cannot be easily represented as JSON, such as image data.

-### Exceptions
-If an exception is thrown by a service method and the response has not yet been committed, the exception message (if any) will be returned as plain text in the response body.
-Error status is determined as follows:

-* `IllegalArgumentException` or `UnsupportedOperationException` - HTTP 403 (forbidden)
-* `NoSuchElementException` - HTTP 404 (not found)
-* `IllegalStateException` - HTTP 409 (conflict)
-* Any other exception - HTTP 500 (internal server error)

-Subclasses can override the `reportError()` method to perform custom error handling.

 ### Inter-Service Communication
 A reference to any active service can be obtained via the `getInstance()` method of the `WebService` class.
 This can be useful when the implementation of one service depends on functionality provided by another service, for example.